 A 'Bad Beta, Good Beta' Anatomy of Currency Risk Premiums and Trading Strategies

 We test a two-beta currency pricing model that features betas with risk-premium news and real-rate news of the currency market.
-Unconditionally, beta with currency market risk-premium news is “bad” because of significantly positive price of risk (2.52% per year); beta with global real-rate news is “good” due to nearly zero or negative price of risk.
-The price of risk-premium beta risk is counter-cyclical, while the price of the real-rate beta risk is pro-cyclical.
-Most prevailing currency trading strategies either have excessive “bad beta” or too little “good beta,” failing to deliver abnormal performance.
+Unconditionally, beta with currency market risk-premium news is "bad" because of a significantly positive price of risk of 2.52% per year; beta with global real-rate news is "good" because of the negative price of risk.
+The price of risk-premium-beta risk is countercyclical, whereas the price of the real-rate-beta risk is procyclical.
+Most prevailing currency trading strategies have either excessive "bad beta" or too little "good beta," thus fail to deliver abnormal performance.
 Our empirical results can be delivered by a no-arbitrage model with precautionary savings and a pricing kernel characterized by two separate global shocks.

 Keywords: currency risk premium, real exchange rate, variance decomposition, present value decomposition, multifactor model, carry trade